barnsys/trna_data/README.md

-Bioinformatic tools for tRNA gene sequences datasets:  the script for isoacceptor tRNA identification based on genetic distances and the script for choosing optimal alignment of tRNA genes and other sequences
+Bioinformatic tools for tRNA genes analyses in mitochondrial DNA sequence data

 Amphipod-specific_CMs.zip - archive with the amphipod-specific models for searching of  tRNA genes in mt genomes using MiTFi.